Rome Coronavirus. Italy recently stepped up its efforts to avoid COVID infections. Find out here what this means for your trip to Rome.

 Visiting Rome during these months is an extraordinary experience.
 There are almost no tourists and you can enjoy empty squares, empty churches and empty museums.
 The Romans, especially shops and restaurants, are happy about every visitor.
 It is unlikely that there will be another such opportunity to have Rome almost to yourself.

 How big is the Covid 19 risk in Rome?

-In total, there were around 5,500 cases in the province of Rome in mid-May with a population of more than 4.3 million.
-Many cases are due to travelers from northern Italy.
-Some travelers on cruise ships also had to be treated.
-The numbers continue to decline in June.
+In total, there were 12,624 cases in the province of Rome by the end of September, out of a population of more than 4.3 million.
+Many cases can be traced back to travelers from northern Italy and to returning travelers.
+Some travelers on cruise ships also needed treatment.
+The numbers are slightly going up.

 The Romans generally pay close attention to hygiene and the government’s measures against the spread of the virus were very well followed in Rome at all times.
 The situation in Rome has developed correspondingly positively.